buildwithuk/hands_on_stuff/README.md

 <b> Multiple Variable Regression </b>: In this post we study how to include more than one features in our model.

 <b> Understanding SVM </b>: In this post we study how to implement classification using Support Vector Machines.
 We implement the Kernel for 4 cities of Australia: Perth, Adelaide, Darwin and Sydney

+<b> Analysis 911 Emergency Dataset </b>: In this post we work with the 911 Emergency Calls Dataset available on Kaggle.
+We explore the data and try to find the insights of type of call versus different attributes.
+You can find the dataset <a href="https://www.kaggle.com/mchirico/montcoalert">here</a>